DavidWAbrahams/wenestmo/README.rst

 ================================================================
 Trigger Wemo switches based on Nest thermostat status.

-Easily sync a ceiling fan with your AC, a space heater with your funrace, or a register booster with both.
+Easily sync a fan with your AC, a space heater with your furnace, or trigger a portable humidifier when the air gets dry.

 Google recently deprecated the Works With Nest program, and IFTTT is adding a paywal anyway.
 So if you want sync Wemo switches to Nest status, this is probably the cheapest solution at the moment (2020).